Buying a pre-loved home

 Please note: The assessment will identify the share you can afford to purchase and not just the share being sold, as it is possible you could afford to purchase more than the share being sold.
 The percentage share and rent amount will vary depending on the amount you can afford, and you will receive a worked example after the assessment.
 You must be able to buy the current advertised share as a minimum, and you may be able to purchase a bigger share dependent on the lease and Bromford’s agreement.

-A detailed assessment of income, expenditure, and financial circumstances, including a budget planner will be completed by TMP when your offer has been accepted.
+A detailed assessment of income, expenditure, and financial circumstances, including a budget planner will be completed by a suitably qualified and experienced advisor when your offer has been accepted.
 This assessment will identify what share you can afford to purchase this could be more than the share being sold.
 You will need to provide certain documents to support your application.

 The Sale Progressor will notify you and your estate agent once the final sign-off is approved, they will request the memorandum of sale and confirm your case has been assigned to one of the EHST Resale Co-ordinators.